pandafeeder/mongo-mongo/README.md

 | findOneAndDelete        | class       | delete a matched doc and return original doc in a promise | ```Book.findOneAndDelete({title: '2666'}).then(doc => doc.title === '2666')``` |
 | findOneAndDeleteNative  | class       | delete a matched doc and return operation result in a promise | ```Book.findOneAndDelete({title: '2666'}).then(result => result.value.title === '2666')``` |

-when new without arguments, default value will still be valid

-multi nested

-you have to assign new object for Object field to trigger \_\_updatedField

-insertManyNative embedded doc

-adopted class method only have the ability to check argument data